hydraulic-software/flutter-demo/README.md

 This repo demos:

 1. Importing `pubspec.yaml` to avoid redundant configuration.
-This requires installing [yq](https://mikefarah.gitbook.io/yq/) in the machine where you run Conveyor.
 2. Customizing the generated default icon.
 3. Downloading the results of GitHub Actions.
 4. Hosting the download page on GitHub Pages.